 CAP has created a series of online training modules.
-These modules will help you understand how simple hiring employees with disabilities can be and how to provide reasonable accommodations after they are hired.
+These modules will help you understand how to hire employees with disabilities and wounded, ill and injured Service members and how to provide reasonable accommodations after they are hired.

 Disability Etiquette Part One: Introduction and Background